SteelCompendium/data-bestiary-md/Human Bandit Chief.md

 | :------------------------------ | :-------------------------- |
 | Keywords: Attack, Melee, Weapon | Type: Maneuver              |
 | Distance: Melee 1               | Target: One enemy or object |

+**2 Malice**
+This ability targets each enemy adjacent to the bandit chief.

 **Bloodstones**